 - (a) A detailed written plan for corrective action shall be specified by the unit administrator. - (b) If requested by the faculty member, the unit administrator shall obtain appropriate faculty counsel to determine whether the appraisal is justified, and if so, what measures to improve performance are warranted.
-If the judgment of unsatisfactory performance is not supported by the faculty group, the matter shall be forwarded to the Division Head for resolution.
+If the judgment of unsatisfactory performance is not supported by the faculty group, the matter shall be forwarded to the next level of supervision for resolution.